-Pakistan is already faced with a myriad of health concerns, and a new burgeoning one is on the horizon.
-With increase in inconsiderate and irresponsible use of antibiotics, our nation is facing the prospect of an imminent medical disaster.
+Pakistan is already faced with a myriad of health concerns, and a new one is on the horizon.
+With increase in irresponsible use of antibiotics by both general physicians and self medication, our nation is facing the prospect of an imminent medical disaster.

 Antimicrobials and antibiotics fight bugs such as disease causing viruses and bacteria.
 Before the discovery of antibiotics, people would die of simple infections that now can just be treated with a penicillin drug.
 However, due to careless use of antibiotics, the bacteria have developed resistance against these medication, and can no longer be treated by them.

 Common causes of antibiotic resistance include: over prescribing antibiotics, misdiagnosing diseases, and not following proper protocols in prescribing medication for bacterial diseases.
 Other causes include: lack of healthcare facilities, false doctors, false advertisement of medication, substandard medication, lack of clean water, poor hygiene and most importantly self-medication.
 Patients fail to understand that a mosquito should not be killed with a canon, thus simple infections like sore throat should not be treated with second choice antibiotics that are reserved for worse diseases.